curreta/gphoto2/README.md

 }
 ```

 ## Notes

+Notes from curreta/gphoto2

+From kept from jonmol/gphoto2

 For Nikon (I don't know about other cameras as I haven't been able to test with them) you want to put the DSLR in manual mode, and turn auto focus off typically.
 Manual mode is necessary to be able to change many of the settings, and to be able to enter live view mode for instance.
 Manual focus makes taking shots a lot more reliable and fast as the camera won't have to focus for each shot.